kudobuilder/kuttl/keps/0006-lifecycle.md

 ```

 ### Proposal: Component Lifecycle

-When a test harness is run (be default with no flags for single test runs), the test harness will analyze all configured TestSuites establishing a memory model for execution (without analyzing every test / testfile).
-A change from the current KUTTL, KUTTL will run each TestSuite as a unit (in order to support additional lifecycle hooks detailed in the next section).
-The order of TestSuite execution will be determined by the order of configuation in the kuttl-test.yaml configuration file.
+When a test harness is run (by default with no flags for single test runs), the test harness will analyze all configured TestSuites establishing a memory model for execution (without analyzing every test / testfile).
+A change from the current KUTTL, KUTTL will run each TestSuite lifecycle hooks for the TestSuite and refine defaults as detailed in the next section.
+Today, all tests are in one array and are processed by their order in the array without regard to test suite.
+The order of TestSuite execution will be determined by the order of configuation in the kuttl.yaml configuration file.
 Each TestSuite will run the set of tests defined by that suite with no guarantees on order.
 Each Test will have a series of test steps which will run in index order.

 ### Proposal: Component Lifecycle hooks